zenno-astronautics/metalang99/README.md

  - **Formal proofs.** With a mathematical model it becomes possible to proof things about Epilepsy formally.

- - **It guides the implementation.** The implementation reflects the formal syntax and semantics, thereby making itself easier to reason about.
+ - **It guides the implementation.** Having an abstract picture of what the language is helpful for the implementation: it gets adjusted with the specification (i.e. reflects the formal syntax and semantics), thereby making itself easier to reason about.

  - **It guides the tests.** We immediately see many, if not all corner cases, which are ought to be tested.